mrbigwaffles/autowebber-2/README.md

 ---
-title: Bright Sites Web Wizardry For Pennies
+title: Bright Sites - Web Wizardry for Pennies 🪄
-emoji: 📈
-colorFrom: gray
+colorFrom: red
-colorTo: red
+colorTo: pink
+emoji: 🐳
 sdk: static
 pinned: false
+tags:
+  - deepsite-v3
 ---

-Check out the configuration reference at https://huggingface.co/docs/hub/spaces-config-reference
+# Welcome to your new DeepSite project!
+This project was created with [DeepSite](https://deepsite.hf.co).